-What is it about winter village houses that make us smile?
+What is it about Christmas village houses that make us smile?
 Every time I see these cute little towns in a frosty storefront window, I just stop and stare.
 It reminds me of a simpler time.
 I can imagine families in church praying or gathered around the dinner table.
 It’s these special places that bring us together and facilitate friendships and community.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure statement here.